Close Encounters of the Interstellar Kind: Examining the Capture of Interstellar Objects in Near Earth Orbit: Conclusions

 The computed cross section is then used to determine the capture rate in the present day solar system assuming the ISOs originate with a velocity distribution similar to that found for the field stars in the solar neighborhood.
 The capture rate is computed for objects of different sizes.
 Using the computed life time of survival, an approximate number of ISOs among NEOs in the steady state is determined.

-We find that smaller ($\sim 1$ m) sized objects should dominate the captured population and in the optimistic scenario, can make up a population of $10^6$ objects with $a<10$ in NEO orbit. $\sim 10$ m sized objects should be present in the range of 10-1000 and $\sim 50$ m sized objects should be present in range of 0-6 with similar orbital parameters.
+We find that smaller ($\sim 1$ m) sized objects should dominate the captured population and can make up a population of $> 5\times 10^5$ objects with $a<10$ in NEO orbit. $\sim 10$ m sized objects should be present with a population of 100-1000.
+Our simulations show about 5 $\sim 50$ m sized objects should be present with $a<10$ au.
 Unfortunately, according to our simulations, no Oumuamua sized objects are able to be captured and retained in NEO orbit.
 However, such objects may exist within the solar system but not in NEO orbits.

 The captured population can have major implications for detectability.
+We predict that LSST should be able to detect 1-2 $\sim 50$ m sized captured ISOs among NEOs over its lifetime.
 Although LSST would only be able to resolve $\sim 50$ m sized objects with $a<10$ au, other mechanisms such as synthetic tracking should be able to detect objects as small as 7 m among NEOs.
 Surveys should focus on objects with orbits that are highly prograde, eccentric, and have semi-major axes of $a\sim10$ au.
 However, to better ascertain the distribution of orbital parameters, long term simulations should be used.

 To our knowledge, this is the first study that explores the possibility of presence of interstellar objects in our neighborhood among NEOs.
 Interstellar NEOs would be preferable to other captured ISOs due to the proximity to Earth which would aid in detectability and possible visits by space probes.
 With a substantial number of potentially detectable objects hiding among NEOs, we demonstrate the need and merit for more research in the areas of dynamics and detection of these small-sized objects in the future.